tractor/tractor-website/getting-started.md

 ## Installation on macOS

-The simplest way to install TractoR on macOS is to use the [Homebrew](https://brew.sh) package manager, support for which was added in TractoR version 3.1.0.
-Once Homebrew itself is installed, the command
+The simplest way to install TractoR on macOS is to use the [Homebrew](https://brew.sh) package manager, support for which was added in TractoR version 3.1.0. **Note, however, that the CRAN build of R may not be compatible with Homebrew, so if you have already installed R from CRAN, it may be better to follow the instructions in the next paragraph.** Once Homebrew itself is installed, the command

     brew install tractor/tractor/tractor